Narratives based on ‘Being a…’

 Each term, our topics follows a very clear structure.
 It is based on experiential learning and follows a structure of Engage, Develop, Innovate and Express.

-In this phase, the children learn and practice the skills covered in this topic.
-The children will learn in a variety of ways and locations to help them build up and develop their skills in a wide range of areas of learning.
+In this phase, the children learn and practice the specific knowledge required in the subjects covered.
+The children will learn following the thread of the subject and use specialist locations to help them build up and develop their knowledge in a wide range of areas of learning.

 Innovate and Express Phases

-All the learning builds to a Innovate challenge apply the skills they have learnt over the term.
+All the learning builds to a Innovate challenge apply the knowledge they have learnt over the term.
 The children then share the outcomes of their studies with other people in an Engage event.

 Year Group Curriculum

 Each year group looks at six topics over the year all situated within their global region.
-Each topic is made of narrative learning skills so that they develop skills in a broad and balanced curriculum.
+Each topic is made of narrative learning threads so that they develop knowledge in a broad and balanced curriculum.

-As well as these, we enjoy school whole topics based on specific areas of learning or current events such as Arts Week, Book Week or our Healthy Living and Sports Day finale at the end of the year.
+As well as these, we enjoy school whole topics based on specific areas of learning or current events such as Arts Week, Book Week or our Healthy Living and Healthy Living Cultural Carnival finale at the end of the year.
+These are linked to World events, such as World Science Day or World Book Day so the children are part of the wider community.

 In the first three years of the school, the children are developing the essential skills to being a learner.
 They learn how to learn; applying skills they are taught in their own activities. in this phase, there is a heavy emphasis on reading to ensure that this key skill in embedded in the children so the can access other areas of the curriculum.